Gabo-Tor/Abadejo-Chess/README.md

 Run app.py with Python3, it works using flask on localhost, go to http://127.0.0.1:5000/ for the move interface

+- Simply drag the piece to the desired square, ilegal moves are rejected, promoting to queen is automatic, followed autmatically by an enemy computer move
+  or:
-- Human move: Makes the SAN notated move followed by an enemy computer move
+- Human move: Makes the SAN notated move followed autmatically by an enemy computer move
 - Computer move: Makes a move using the engine for the side currently playing